gesriot/pdf-sizer/README.md

 JPEG q=97   scale=95%  →  variant_q097_s095.pdf   (19.8 MB)  ← most detail
 ```

-Results are sorted by file size (largest first) so the highest-quality
+In the GUI, results are sorted by file size (largest first) so the
-variants appear at the top.
-A **Recommended** section highlights four
+highest-quality variants appear at the top.
+A **Recommended** section
-picks automatically: best for text, balanced, maximum detail, smallest.
+highlights four picks automatically: best for text, balanced, maximum
+detail, smallest.
+The CLI prints variants in generation order without
+recommendations.

 ---